azavea/raster-vision/docs/setup.rst

    cpu_job_definition=RasterVisionHostedCpuJobDefinition
    attempts=1

 * ``job_queue`` - Job Queue to submit GPU Batch jobs to.
 * ``cpu_job_queue`` - Job Queue to submit CPU-only jobs to.
 * ``job_definition`` - The Job Definition that defines the Batch jobs to run.
 * ``cpu_job_definition`` - The Job Definition that defines the CPU Batch jobs to run.
 * ``attempts`` - Optional number of attempts to retry failed jobs.

-The names of the resources in the example profile above were generated by running the `Raster Vision for AWS Batch setup repository <https://github.com/azavea/raster-vision-cloudformation>`_.
-The exact names may vary depending on how the CloudFormation stack is configured.
-Check the AWS Batch console to see the names of the resources that were created.
+Check the AWS Batch console to see the names of the resources that were created, as they vary depending on how CloudFormation was configured.

 .. seealso::
    For more information about how Raster Vision uses AWS Batch, see the section: :ref:`aws batch`.